typ0520/JsonToDartClass/README.md

 ### Overview

 This is a very cool tool for Flutter developers, it can convert a JSON string to Dart `model class`.
 The tool could not only recognize the primitive types but also auto create complex types.
-It's easily accessible, we provide shortcut keymap `ALT + K` for Windows and `Option + K` for Mac, have a try and you'll fall in love with it!
+It's easily accessible, we provide shortcut keymap `ALT + L` for Windows and `Option + L` for Mac, have a try and you'll fall in love with it!
 JsonToDartClass just makes programming more enjoyable, enjoy coding!

 ### Easy Use
 ![alt text](https://plugins.jetbrains.com/files/12737/screenshot_20027.png)